 - Then we blow the candle (and things get creepy).
 If the smoke blows to the stove in the room it means that the mom/housekeeper dies next year.

 - Then the dessert is served.
 Tons of Christmas cakes while we all sing Christmas carols.

-- After songs, we move to live room – or where the Christmas tree is and we open our gifts.
+- After songs, we move to the living room – or where the Christmas tree is and we open our gifts.

 - Then we always visit our family in town or they come to us and we all eat, drink and just have a good time.